 Faculty Evaluations at the end of first, second, and third semesters

 At the end of the first, second and third semesters, students will receive a written evaluation from a faculty committee regarding their progress in the program based on a presentation of their work.
-A student receiving “unsatisfactory” grades for any two of these three semester evaluations will be dropped from the program.
+A student receiving “unsatisfactory” evaluation for any two of these three semester reviews will be dropped from the program.
+The full faculty will review a student with two unsatisfactory evaluations before they can be dismissed from the Program.

 M.F.A.
 Research Project Proposals

 During the fourth semester students will present a proposal for their MFA Research Project.
+The student must form and meet with their Graduate Supervisory Committee before the conclusion of their second year.
 The student must present a body of work and written paper supporting the student's proposed direction.

 If a student's proposal is satisfactory, he/she will select a graduate Supervisory Committee to oversee the realization of the research project.
 If a student's project proposal is not satisfactory, another proposal can be presented before the end of the fourth semester.
 If the student’s proposal and re-proposal are voted unsatisfactory the student will be dismissed from the program.